lucasjoliveau/doc/en/administration/odoo_sh/getting_started/builds.md

 According to the list of modules to install and test, a development build can take up to 1 hour to be ready.
-This is due to the large number of tests set in the default Odoo modules suite.
+This is due to the large number of tests set in the default Konvergo ERP modules suite.

 ## Features